OpenEngineer/remotePLC/README.md

 ```
 ./make.sh -s
 ```
 This script also copies the *remotePLC* binary to $HOME/bin if this directory exists.
+Proper installation to some /usr/bin directory is not yet included.

-# internet of things:
+# Internet of things:
+*remotePLC* is intended as a utility for easy home automation.
+Some of the devices that are supported:

-* Philips Hue Bridge supported, user needs to specify an IP address and a user string (see Philips Hue API reference).
-I included a script in ./tutorials/philipsHue/ that can return these
+* Philips Hue lights.
+The user needs to specify an IP address and a user string (see Philips Hue API reference).
+A script is included in ./tutorials/philipsHue/ that can return these.
-* Arduino serial (tutorial with 433MHz example eg. for cheap remote switches)
+* Arduino PWM in and out (eg. cheap 433MHz remote switches)

 ## Remote Embedded Systems
-the ./remoteEmbeddedSystems/ folder contains source code intended for eg:
+The ./remoteEmbeddedSystems/ folder contains source code intended for:

-* the arduino duplexPWM code
+* Arduino: duplexPWM code (requires the avr and arduino dev tools)

-# license
+# License
-GPL3
+GPLv3

-# TODO:
+# Acknowledgements

-* automatic documentation
+* Martin Ling and others: *libserialport*
-* compilation for MS Windows
+* mikepb: golang interface for *libserialport*

 # Developer's guide